JinLi711/UIA/Art_Recognition/Log.md

     * The person I talked to said I probably shouldn't use more than 2 GPUs because GPUs are high in demand right now.
   * To make sure my script runs in parallel, I should send my code to rcc so they could optimize the code for running tensorflow on the gpus.
   * I also think python notebooks would not work, so we need to build a script (though it would be a good idea to start with a python notebook, but transfer everything to a script when we are done.)
-    * Also, create a bash script for executing the python script.
+    * Also, create a [bash script](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php) for executing the python script.

 2. Spent some time skyping with Ben to talk about how to best communicate our ideas and our plans.
-  * Ben's going to finish the write up
+  * Ben's going to finish the write up.
   * I'm going start step 1 of the process.

 3. Email About Murals: